UffizziCloud/uffizzi-cluster-operator/docs/UffizziCluster.md

 # UffizziCluster Resource

-The `UffizziCluster` resource is a key component in the architecture of the Uffizzi application.
+The `UffizziCluster` resource is a crucial component in the architecture of the Uffizzi application.
 It serves as a representation of a cluster that can be created and managed within Uffizzi.

 ## Architecture Overview